 - Get Help from the Office of a Neck Injury Attorney Today

-In Nassau County, traffic accidents represent one of the most common reasons people suffer a neck injury.
-Roads in this area of Long Island are quite congested, which is a major factor leading to crashes.
+In Nassau County, traffic accidents are one of the most common ways that people suffer a neck injury.
+Roads in this area of Long Island are quite congested and this is one of a number of factors that contribute to car crashes.
 According to the New York State Department of Health (NYSDOH), an average of about 12,300 residents of the county are treated in an emergency department after a car accident each year.
 About 1,400 of them require admission to a hospital.

 Reasons for Neck Pain

 According to Harvard Medical School, neck pain is a problem that up to 80% of people will experience at some point in their lives.
-This could range from a simple neck strain that only lasts a couple of days to significant, chronic neck pain resulting from an accident or an illness.
+This could range from a simple neck strain that only lasts a couple of days to significant, chronic neck pain or even catastrophic neck injury that is life-altering, resulting from an accident or an illness.

 Because the neck is so important to the proper function of the human body, any injury in this area could greatly affect your ability to enjoy the activities you did previously.
 It could also limit your ability to work at the same job you had before the accident.